Remedies for Common Oil Contamination Problems

 Engine oil contamination causes numerous equipment failures.
 Here are eight remedies that may help solve common oil contamination problems.

 Fuel is the primary engine oil contaminant, more so with out-of-date carburettor engines.
 The fix is to tune the engine: timing, start plugs, plug wires, distributor cap and carburettor tuning.

-Rust Another cause of oil contamination are the corroded pulleys.
+Corrosion Another cause of oil contamination are the corroded pulleys.
 To keep these pulleys in good shape, it is advised to sand pulleys smoothly and powder-coat them, this will keep the belt clean to a base while expanding belt life.
 You have the option to refinish or replace your corroded pulleys.

-Belt Clean poorly adjusted belts form dust that saturates the engine compartment, and it is pulled through the fire arrester or air intake.
+Drive Belt Clean poorly adjusted belts form dust that saturates the engine compartment, and it is pulled through the fire arrester or air intake.
 Keeping the belt pulleys aligned and maintaining the right belt tension will decrease dust in the engine intake.